hribera/DAHSI/README.md

 The optimiser used in DAHSI, Ipopt, needs some dependencies to run.
 Let's create a folder named `MainIpopt` were we will install the dependencies that the optimiser needs.
 The folder `MainIpopt` can be created anywhere on your computer.
 Now, go to the directory we just created `MainIpopt`.

+The final folder structure will be
+* 📂 MainIpopt
+  * 📂 ThirdParty-ASL
+  * 📂ThirdParty-HSL
+    * 📂 coinhsl
+  * 📂 ThirdParty-Mumps
+  * 📂 Ipopt
+  * 📂 cyipopt

+Make sure to refer to this structure while installing the dependencies.

 ### Fast implementation of BLAS and LAPACK.
 ```
 sudo apt-get install libblas-dev liblapack-dev